ziapeltagames/six-winters/docs/RULES.md

 The location board is broken up into three regions, from left to right: *The Empire*, *Red Bank*, and *The Settled Lands*.

-### Locations and Resource Icons
+### Locations and Resource Slots

 Each region has a space to place three locations.
+Each space has a matching **location resource slot**.
+When placing locations on the location board, cover the region symbol and leave the resource slot symbol showing.
+The resource slot is used during the **create asset** action.

+`There is one location resource slot for each resource track with a victory condition, and two for the other three resources.`

 ### Obstacle Draw Decks